jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3zb.md

 The new doctrines were very popular everywhere.
 They were propagated with all that enthusiastic zeal which commonly animates the spirit of party when it attacks established authority.
 The teachers of those doctrines were perhaps not more learned than the divines who defended the established church.

-They generally were better acquainted with= ecclesiastical history, and the origin and progress of the opinions on which the authority of the church was established.
+They generally were better acquainted with:
+- ecclesiastical history, and
+- the origin and progress of the opinions on which the authority of the church was established.

 They thereby had some advantage in every dispute.
 Their austerity gave them authority with the common people.
 The people contrasted the strict regularity of their conduct with their own clergy's disorderly lives.